HovakimyanResearch/crazyflie-demos/README.md

 ./startcf_crane.sh
 ```

-Do not forget to set the correct Vicon IP /src/vicon_bridge/launch/vicon.launch
+Do not forget to set the correct Vicon IP at src/vicon_bridge/launch/vicon.launch